stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

-# Energy Around The World
+# The Future of Clean Energy
 Nuclear energy has a negative connotation, especially after Cherynobyl.
 What a lot of people don't realize is that Nuclear Power is zero-emission and is a key contributor to clean air objectives.

 ## Outline